highlight/highlight/docs-content/general/6_product-features/2_error-monitoring/error-search.md

 sql: statement is closed
 ```

-We can find this error by typing `statement is closed`.
+We can find this error by typing `sql: statement is closed`.

 ### Error Instance Search